 The Group prohibits all forms of bribery and corruption.
 The Group requires all employees to strictly abide by professional ethics and eliminate any corruption and bribery.
-All employees are expected to discharge their duties with integrity, to act fairly and professionally, and to abstain from engaging in bribery activities or any activities, which might exploit their positions against the Group's interests.
+On an annual basis, the Management will conduct preaching pertaining to the anti-corruption for all employees, and online training pertaining to the anti-corruption will be organised for the office employees twice per year.
+All employees are expected to discharge their duties with integrity, to act fairly and professionally, and to abstain from engaging in bribery activities or any activities that might exploit their positions against the Group's interests.